At the new Phoenix Theatre, patrons can focus on the performance, not the sounds of the building

 R.E.
 Dimond and Associates provided design services for the mechanical, electrical, telecommunications, plumbing, and fire suppression systems at the newly relocated Phoenix Theatre, completed in 2018.

-The 21,200 square foot venue was designed to create a one-of-a-kind experience for theatre patrons.
+The 21,200-square-foot venue was designed to create a one-of-a-kind experience for theatre patrons.
 The building is located on the Cultural Trail and contains two performance spaces: a 143-seat proscenium theatre and a configurable black-box theatre.
 It also includes a dedicated classroom and rehearsal studio, scene shop, costume and prop shop, donor lounge, gallery space, warming kitchen, and dual-use area for concessions and box office services near the main entrance.

 Space conditioning and electrical design incorporated energy-efficient systems within the theatre’s tight envelope of precast concrete walls.
-Design elements were studied via BIM software for coordination with all construction trades including piping, ductwork, conduits, ceilings, stage sets, and catwalk.
+Design elements were studied via BIM software for coordination with all construction trades, including piping, ductwork, conduits, ceilings, stage sets, and a catwalk.
 MEP design featured high efficiency, strategically located rooftop units with humidity control, and acoustical treatment that met sound criteria.
 A VRF system provides energy-efficient heating and cooling for the building’s theatre electronics.

 Innovative electrical, plumbing, and fire suppression design helped provide the technology necessary for Phoenix’s contemporary performances.
 Important wayfinding lighting helps direct patrons to each theatre and showcase lighting compliments the art gallery.
 Additional consideration was given to accommodating the Black Box theatre with a light ceiling grid system allowing for multiple stage lighting locations.